Do you have artistic vision, creative flair and an eye for design detail?

 Whether you are interested in fine art and illustration, or computer aided design, this course aims to develop your creative skills.

-With continued hard work and dedication you could gain access to a creative industry like film, publishing, fashion, fine art, gaming, or advertising, where you can lay the foundations for a successful career.
+With continued hard work and dedication you could gain access to a creative industry like animation, film & TV, advertising & publishing, creative marketing, fashion, fine art & illustration, gaming, interior design and architecture where you can lay the foundations for a successful career.

 At Brock we give you access to two very different graphic design suites – one for digital design and one for traditional design.